Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 	#WikiEditor vers. >= 0.5.0
 	#wfLoadExtension( 'WikiEditor' );

+	#Use this only with MW<=1.24: tells wysiwyg that text based editor is WikiEditor
+	#$wgCKEditorWikiEditorActive = true;

     # Examples of setting permissions using $wgGroupPermissions, for more detailed explanation see:
     #   https://www.mediawiki.org/wiki/Manual:$wgGroupPermissions#Example